-- Mahou Sensei Negima! has this in droves.
-Class 3-A's resident Cute Ghost Girl Sayo Aisaka's only initial fetter is Mahora Academy (she can't travel far outside the school).
+- Negima!
+Magister Negi Magi: Class 3-A's resident Cute Ghost Girl Sayo Aisaka's only initial fetter is Mahora Academy (she can't travel far outside the school).
 Later Kazumi Asakura, who has sat next to her for more than two years, serves as a fetter, a bit of a different sort.
-Finally, she is given a doll to possess, which lets her travel to the magical world as well as have a physical body to manipulate.
+Finally, she is given a doll to possess, which lets her travel to the magical world as well as providing a physical body to manipulate.

 - The Ghost and the Gogglebox by Duncan Ball.
 A television is haunted by its previous owner, who got trapped inside after he died watching it.

-- The Discworld novel Sourcery begins with a wizard escaping death by binding his soul to his staff, which he continues to haunt and exert a baleful influence on the staff's next owner.
+- The Discworld novel Sourcery begins with a wizard escaping death by binding his soul to his staff, which he continues to haunt, exerting a baleful influence on the staff's next owner.

 - Alex Verus faces off against a mind mage who put his brain in his ultimate weapon to possess anyone who picks it up.

 - In Jennifer Crusie's Maybe This Time, discovering where the fetters are is crucial to disposing of ghosts.

 - The Necromantic Mysteries of Kyle Murchison Booth: The Venebretti necklace acts as this to Madeline Stanhope's ghost in The Venebretti Necklace.